SebastianSosa/DR/README.md

 1. Export conda environment: environment_DR.yml

-3. Run the script XXX to train the AI.
+3. Run the script learn.py to train the AI.
 In the script, you can set the number of training rounds.

 ## Dependencies